REVIEW ALL ARTICLES

 Editorial Statement

-JSSP is a refereed academic imprint that specializes in the promotion of social policy and social studies worldwide.
+JSSP is a refereed academic imprint that specializes in the promotion of social policy and social studies Worldwide.

 Aims of JSSP